 What conditions osteopathy can help?

-Now that we know more about osteopathic principles, lets explore what conditions Osteopathy can help.
-What can we expect from it in our daily life?
+Now that we know more about osteopathic principles, lets explore who come and visit us.

-Do you require a doctor’s referral for treatment?
+Do you require a doctor’s referral for a session?

 No. Though your extended health insurance may require a doctor’s referral.

-Yes, anyone can receive treatment; however, there are certain conditions for which treatment may not be appropriate.
-We are trained to recognize these cases.
+Yes, anyone can come; however, there are certain conditions for which a session may not be appropriate.
+We recommend you to always visit your MD before coming.

-Does my insurance cover the cost for treatment?
+Does my insurance cover the cost for a session?

-The majority of employer health plans cover treatment.
+The majority of employer health plans cover osteopathic session.
 The degree of coverage varies based on the plan.
 We recommend you confirm your amount of coverage with either your Human Resources or Payroll and Benefits departments.